-This Disclosure Agreement is authorized to be executed and delivered by the City pursuant to Section 2 of the Bond Authorizations in order to assist the Participating Underwriters into complying with the requirements of the Rule.
+This Disclosure Agreement is authorized to be executed and delivered by the City pursuant to Section 15 of the Bond Authorization in order to assist the Participating Underwriters in complying with the requirements of the Rule.

 Section 3.
-Annual Financial Information
+Provision of Annual Financial Information

-Within 240 days of the close of each fiscal year of the City, commencing with the fiscal year ending June 30, 2011, the Disclosure Representative shall file Annual Financial Information for such fiscal year with the Dissemination Agent.
-The Dissemination Agent shall promptly upon receipt thereof file the Annual Financial Information with the MSRB.
+(a) Within 240 days of the close of each fiscal year of the City, commencing with the fiscal year ending June 30, 2009, the Disclosure Representative shall file with the Dissemination Agent, Annual Financial Information for such fiscal year.
+The Dissemination Agent shall promptly upon receipt thereof file the Annual Financial Information with each Repository.
 The Annual Financial Information will be in the form of the City's Comprehensive Annual Financial Report and, to the extent such information is not included therein, will include the other information set forth on Appendix A, and will contain unaudited financial statements if audited financial statements are not available.

-As soon as audited financial statements for the City are available, commencing with the audited financial statements for the fiscal year ending June 30, 2011, the Disclosure Representative shall file the audited financial statements with the Dissemination Agent.
-The Dissemination Agent shall promptly upon receipt thereof file the audited financial statements with the MSRB.
+(b) As soon as audited financial statements for the City are available, commencing with the audited financial statements for the fiscal year ending June 30, 2009, the Disclosure Representative shall file the audited financial statements with the Dissemination Agent.
+The Dissemination Agent shall promptly upon receipt thereof file the audited financial statements with each Repository.

 Section 4.
-Listed Events
+Material Events

-- (a) The City agrees that it shall provide through the Dissemination Agent, in a timely manner, not in excess of ten business days after the occurrence of the event, to the MSRB, notice of any of the following events with respect to the Bonds (each a "Listed Event"): - (i) Principal and interest payment delinquencies; - (ii) Non-payment related defaults, if material; - (iii) Unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) Unscheduled draws on credit enhancements reflecting financial difficulties; - (v) Substitution of credit or liquidity providers or their failure to perform; - (vi) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issuer (IRS Form 5701 TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (vii) Modifications to the rights of the holders of the Bonds, if material;
+(a) The City agrees that it shall provide through the Dissemination Agent, in a timely manner, to each Repository, notice of any of the following events with respect to the Bonds if material within the meaning of the Rule (each a "Material Event"):

-- (viii) Bond calls, if material, and tender offers; - (ix) Defeasances; - (x) Release, substitution or sale of property securing repayment of the Bonds; - (xi) Rating changes; - (xii) Bankruptcy, insolvency, receivership or similar event of the City; - (xiii) Consummation of a merger, consolidation, or acquisition involving the City or the sale of all or substantially all of the assets of the City (other than in the ordinary course of business), the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xiv) Appointment of a successor or additional paying agent, or the change of name of a paying agent, if material.
+- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties;

+- (5) Substitution of credit or liquidity providers or their failure to perform; - (6) Adverse tax opinions or events affecting the tax-exempt status of the Bonds; - (7) Modifications to the rights of the Holders of the Bond Holders; - (8) Bond calls; - (9) Defeasances; - (10) Release, substitution or sale of property securing repayment of the Bonds; and - (11) Rating changes.

-The foregoing fourteen (14) events are quoted from the Rule.
+The foregoing eleven (11) events are quoted from the Rule.
+No mandatory redemption shall be deemed a Material Event.